-Note: The automatic buttonhole foot No. 3A must lie perfectly flat on the fabric.
+Note: The automatic buttonhole foot 3A must lie perfectly flat on the fabric.
 If the foot lies on a seam, the length cannot be measured accurately.

-Stitch: Buttonhole (all types)

-Thread: cotton or polyester Feed-dog: up (sewing position)

-Presser foot: Automatic buttonhole foot No. 3A
+Stitch: Needle: Thread: Feed-dog: Presser foot: Buttonhole (all types) size and type suitable for the fabric selected cotton or polyester up (sewing position) Automatic buttonhole foot No. 3A